All optional features are available as mixins for

 To avoid name collisions of non-public variables and methods, use Private Variables

-class MyMixin(object): def __init__(*args, **kwargs): super(MyMixin, self).__init__(*args, **kwargs) self.my_property = 42 def my_method(self) print "Hello!" class MySteamClient(SteamClient, MyMixin): pass client = MySteamClient()
+class MyMixin(object): def __init__(self, *args, **kwargs): super(MyMixin, self).__init__(*args, **kwargs) self.my_property = 42 def my_method(self) print "Hello!" class MySteamClient(SteamClient, MyMixin): pass client = MySteamClient()

 >>> client.my_property 42 >>> client.my_method() Hello!